dgroomes/kafka-playground/kafka-in-kafka-out/README.md

 Items I wish to implement for this project:

 * DONE (Fixed!)
 The test is flaky.
 The first time it runs, it fails (at least in my own test runs) but subsequent runs it succeeds.
 I want to dive deeper into what the consumer is doing.
 When is it ready?
+* Upgrade to Java 17.
+For some reason, the test harness fails when executing with Java 17.

 ### Referenced materials